2024 Life Settlements Industry Report

 I'm A Financial Professional

-Find out if your clients are eligible to sell their policies through a life settlement, how much their policies are worth, and learn about Harbor Life Brokerage’s Exchange — a revolutionary live auction platform for financial professionals to buy & sell policies.
+Find out if your clients are eligible to sell their policies through a life settlement, how much their policies are worth, and learn about our partner’s Life Settlement Advisor program—an invaluable resource to help advisors better serve their senior clients.

 Table of Contents